mlm-games/CCLauncher/README.md

 ![CCLauncher]()

-# CCLauncher | CCLauncher rewritten for compose UI
+# CCLauncher | CLauncher rewritten for compose UI

 Only open applications that you had in mind, Instead of opening or seeing the apps before searching